 Streaming – versioned buffers tuned for data pipelining

-Relaxed – Normal buffer with relaxed ownership rules, tuned for OpenCL
+Relaxed – Normal buffer with relaxed ownership rules, tuned for OpenCL.

 COI supports also enforcing of same virtual address (VA) for the given buffer on host and all devices.

 MIC OpenCL Device Agent will use only Relaxed buffers without enforcing of same VA as this is the bare minimum required by OpenCL spec for now.

+Relaxed COI buffers properties:

+Support multiple ownership scenarios when different MIC devices and host has local copies with different data.
+COI never enforces sequential execution of run-functions because of Relaxed buffers dependencies.

+Added support for a special buffer state VALID_BUT_MAY_BE_DROPPED to facilitate sharing Backing Store memory between different OpenCL devices.
+This state means that while data copy on MIC device may be valid, swapping out this data to the Backing Store is disabled – local buffer data may just be dropped if memory pressure requires this.
+In regular VALID state this data is swapped out to the Backing Store.

 COI Buffers support sub-buffers.
 COI sub buffer handles may be used in all places where original COI Buffers can be used except of new sub buffers creation.